 The three men had seen a lot of allied planes but had no means of attracting their attention.
 Their native friend and savior, Berega Katus brought them a note and a parcel containing a packet of LifeSavers, a packet of vitamin pills, a box of matches and a tin of milk powder.

 The note said, “The war is over, if you are well enough, make your way toward us, if not, stay where you are and we will come and get you.”

 On 24th August Berega took the three men to some Australian troops who had parachuted into the front lines to guide the Allies to the retreating Japanese.
 ‘I’ll never forget the look on that paratrooper’s face when we walked out of the jungle!
 And words can’t tell you how glad we were to see him.

 “And I’ll never forget this as long as I live – as we walked from the jungle to safety we could near the rat-tat-tat of machine gun fire coming from the camp at Ranau as the Japs finished off the last poor devils from the death march.”

 “Six out of 2500 of us escaped to tell the tale.”

 Colonel Saga cut his throat in 1945 to avoid being punished for the Sandakan atrocities.
-Captain Susumo Hoshijima was one of at least 8 Japanese hanged for his war crimes in 1946.
+Captain Susumo Hoshijima was one of at least 8 Japanese hanged in 1946 for his war crimes.

 26 October 1945 at Sandakan, North Borneo.
 NX100110 Capt.
 G. M. Cocks reading out a name and Regimental Number from the band of a pair of shorts to NX28207 Lt.
 E. K. Robertson.
 Both men from 3rd Australian POW Contact & Enquiry Unit.